 Everyone who wants to take part and contribute to the action and who accepts the action codex is welcome to participate by, for example, joining the blockades, spreading the message of the protest or providing vital action infrastructure.
 All participation is of equal importance to collectively build a successful action.
 Experience with similar protests is not required to take part.
 During the days leading up to the action we will create space for action trainings, affinity group meetings and action organizing in order for all of us to feel relatively safe and prepared.

 During the action we will behave calmly and not trigger escalation or put anyone in danger.
 We will use our bodies to block and occupy, working collectively and supporting each other.
-We will not be stopped by physical barriers.
 We will move through or around police or company barriers and not be provoked.
 Our action will paint a picture of diversity, creativity and openness.
 Our action is not directed against YARA workers, YARA contractors or the police.
 The safety of the people taking action, of the YARA workers and of all the participants is our highest priority.
 We will prepare well for save routes and not enter terrain that is life threatening.
 We will inform ourselves extensively about the safety rules that are associated with industrial spaces.

 We acknowledge the right of all people to resist how they see fit, and encourage a diversity of tactics in the struggle.
 We respect autonomous actions against industrial agriculture and YARA, that give an appropriate amount of time and space from the mass action and camp.
 This is to make a safer space for people to engage in the mass action and camp.